 - Extra Energy

 - Utility Warehouse

 If you’re with one of these suppliers, they should contact you to let you know that you’re eligible.
 If you aren’t, but meet the criteria, you can still get help from one of these companies under the ECO scheme.

-If you’re with a named energy supplier, you should be told if you’re eligible
+If you’re with one of the suppliers listed above, you should be told if you’re eligible

 You can apply by contacting one of the energy suppliers or the Energy Saving Advice Service (0300 123 1234), or Home Energy Scotland (0808 808 2282) if you live in Scotland.